constverum/ProxyBroker/README.rst

         tasks = asyncio.gather(find_advanced_example(proxies, loop), use_example(proxies))
         loop.run_until_complete(tasks)

-In this example we explicitly specify the parameters that directly affect on the speed of gathering and checking proxy (see `Broker parameters`_).
+In this example we explicitly specify the parameters that directly affect on the speed of gathering and checking proxies (see `Broker parameters`_).
 In most cases it's redundant.

 Usually we want to find:

-* certain number of specific types proxy
+* certain number of specific type of proxies
 * with a high level of anonymity
 * and from specific countries.

 To do this, we pass parameters ``types``, ``countries`` and ``limit`` to the ``find`` method (see `Broker methods`_).

-Note: We gather proxies from providers, check and send them to separate function, that can begin to work with proxies immediately without waiting for end of the search.
+Note: We gather proxies from the providers, check and send them to separate function, which can use the checked proxies without waiting for end of the search.
 You can start to use the proxies in a couple of seconds after the start of the search.
-And until the search is not stopped you will have more and more proxies.
+Search and check of new proxies will continue until the `limit` is reached or until we not visit all the providers and check all the proxies received from them.

-Example #3: check proxies from your source
+Example #3: find and check proxies from raw data
-""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""

 .. code-block:: python

-    # ...
+    # raw_data.txt
-    data = '''10.0.0.1:80
+    10.0.0.1:80
     OK 10.0.0.2:   80 HTTP 200 OK 1.214
     10.0.0.3;80;SOCKS5 check date 21-01-02
     >>>10.0.0.4@80 HTTP HTTPS status OK

-              ...'''
+    # example.py
+    # ...
+    broker = Broker(proxies, loop=loop)

+    with open('raw_data.txt', 'r') as f:
+        data = f.read()

     await broker.find(data=data)
     # ...

-You can have your source with proxies (it's usual .txt file).
-And all you want is to check all the proxies from it.
-To do this, simply pass it to the ``data`` argument.
+As a source of proxies, instead of the providers you can use your own source data (it's usual local .txt file).
+Simply pass your data to the ``data`` parameter.
-Note: At the moment, information about the type of proxies in the raw data is ignored.
+Note: At the moment, information about the type of proxy in the raw data is ignored.

-Example #4: only gather proxies (without check)
+Example #4: only gather proxies (without a check)
-""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""

 .. code-block:: python